Frequently Asked Questions

 Does my HMO need a communal space?

-The necessity for a communal space will vary based on the type of letting agreement you possess.
-But don’t worry, one of our local transition consultants who specialize in HMO’s will provide guidance tailored to the requirements of your particular property.
+The necessity for a communal space will vary based on the type of letting agreement we discuss.
+Not to worry, one of our transition consultants who specialize in HMO’s will provide guidance tailored to the requirements of your particular property you want rented.

 Do you pay guaranteed rent for HMOs on a room by room basis?